 Later this year, however, OSHA is scheduled to finalize a new rule that would require healthcare employers to report cases of work-related injuries and illness.
 OSHA will then release the information to the public in order to encourage better safety practices in an industry that sees more job-related injuries and illnesses than any other in the U.S., according to a report by Public Citizen.

 If you or someone you love has been injured as a result of employer negligence, it is well within your rights to pursue compensation from your employer’s workers’ compensation insurance.
 Unfortunately, filing for wage replacement and medical benefits can be complex and overwhelming, especially if the work-related injury is severe.
-Let Wingate, Russotti, Shapiro & Halperin, LLP provide the assistance you deserve to get the financial support you need.
+Let Wingate, Russotti, Shapiro, Moses & Halperin, LLP provide the assistance you deserve to get the financial support you need.
 Contact us online or call (212) 986-7353 today.